Viola da Gamba / Violone

 The courses are visible online in Curriculum Support:

 A prerequisite for beginning a bachelor's degree (BA) is passing an audition.
 Auditions take place once a year and consist of various partial exams.
-All information about the audition can be found under “Information about the admissions process” further down the page.
+All information about the audition can be found under “Information about the admissions procedure” further down the page.

 A high school diploma is not necessary.